mach0/dangerdeep/dangerdeep/modernize-readme.txt

 . game::get_id must die.
 . torpedo_display->generate coordinates for N tubes later and store them in layout.xml .
 Instead of stored_torpedo already store torpedo objects?
+.
+Particles are in groups, sorting in groups, then mergesort!

 Changes that have been started in code comparison:
 - use std::vector everywhere instead of std::list